insomniacslk/unifi-discover/README.md

 # unifi-discover

-Tools to run an UDP broadcast discovery to find Unifi devices.
+Tool to discover Unifi devices in a local network.
+It works by sending a broadcast UDP packet to port 10001.

-There are two implementations:
+You need a recent Go toolchain.

-* one in Go: just run `go build` and `./unifi-discover --help`
+Just run `go build`, then `./unifi-discover --help`

-* one in Python: run `python3 unifi.py`.
-It requires Python3, scapy and ipaddress
+For a Python implementation see https://github.com/nitefood/python-ubnt-discovery